-1. Clicked the Bulk user actions link under the Users section.

-- 2. Selected NewspaperCommittee as the group to perform the action on. - 3.
-Selected the Adjust credit by option and entered \$10.00 in the amount field. - 4.
-Entered a transaction comment of "extra allowance for newspaper committee role". - 5.
-Clicked the OK button to apply the change.
+- 1. Clicking the Bulk user actions link under the Users section. - 2.
+Selecting NewspaperCommittee as the group to perform the action on. - 3.
+Selecting the Adjust credit by option and entered \$10.00 in the amount field. - 4.
+Entering a transaction comment of "extra allowance for newspaper committee role". - 5.
+Clicking the OK button to apply the change.

-The bulk user operation applies changes to all users in the selected group.
+Bulk user operations apply changes to all users matching the selected group and other criteria.
 Settings under the Groups section or shared accounts are not affected.